List of French forts in North America

 This is a list of forts in New France built by the French government or French chartered companies in what later became Canada, Saint Pierre and Miquelon, and the United States.
 They range from large European-type citadels like at Quebec City to tiny fur-trade posts.

 Canada

 The French forts in Canada were located from the Atlantic Ocean to as far west as the confluence of the North and South Saskatchewan rivers, and as far north as James Bay.
 Built between the 1640s and the 1750s, a few were captured from rival British fur trading companies like Hudson's Bay Company.
 The forts were located on waterways to provide transport of fur back east to Montreal or Quebec City.
 A few have survived or been re-built, but most are ruins or simply disappeared after abandonment.

 Saint Pierre and Miquelon

 United States

-The French forts built in what is now the United States, were part of a series of forts built from the Great Lakes to the Mississippi delta; as far west as the Dakotas, as far east as Maine.
+The French forts built in what is now the United States, were part of a series of forts built from the Great Lakes to the Mississippi delta; as far west as Kansas, as far east as Maine.